adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 In the Ayodhya case(1995), SC said: *"It is clear from the constitutional scheme that it guarantees equality in the matter of religion to all individuals and groups irrespective of their faith emphasizing that there is no religion of the state itself.
 The concept of secularism is one facet of the right to equality woven as the central golden thread in the fabric depicting the pattern of the scheme in our constitution."*

-Unlike the west, in India, secularism was never born out of the conflict between the church and the state.
+Unlike the West, in India, secularism was never born out of the conflict between the church and the state.
 It was perhaps rooted in India's history and culture, a very likely response to her pluralism or the desire of the founding fathers to be just and fair to all communities irrespective of their numbers.
 India's secularism is based on the principle of ***"Sarva Dharma Sambhav"*** which means equal respect and tolerance towards all religions.
 In contrast, in the West, secularism is primarily about keeping religion separate from the state and ensuring that the government does not favour any particular religion.

-In the ***Shah Bano case of 1985,*** SC uphold the idea of secularism, but due to political pressure, the government passed the ***Muslim Women (Protection of Rights on Divorce) Act, 1986***, which nullified the SC judgement.
+In the ***Shah Bano case of 1985,*** SC upheld the idea of secularism, but due to political pressure, the government passed the ***Muslim Women (Protection of Rights on Divorce) Act, 1986***, which nullified the SC judgement.

 The basic idea is to have a polity that doesn't discriminate based on religion, caste, etc and strives to have a social order free from communal conflicts, but based on social, economic and political justice.

 ### Democracy

 Democracy is a form of government in which power is held by the people, either directly or through elected representatives.
 It is based on the principles of popular sovereignty, political equality, and majority rule, while also protecting the rights of minority groups and promoting the rule of law.
 In a democratic system, citizens have the right to participate in the decision-making process of the government and hold their leaders accountable through regular elections and other forms of democratic participation.
-Men and women of 18 years and above have the right to vote as per article 326 and the executive is responsible to the popular house of the legislature as per Articles 75(3) and 164(2).
+Men and women of 18 years and above have the right to vote as per Article 326 and the executive is responsible to the popular house of the legislature as per Articles 75(3) and 164(2).

 ### Republican character